 Many executives talk about the need for greater flexibility and adaptability from their companies.
 But the truth is that most businesses have organized themselves in ways that inherently discourage change.

-Most large-scale change efforts fail to meet their expectations.
-A major problem is that even the most advanced change models will stumble when they face organizational designs and management practices that are inherently anti-change.
+It is not surprising, then, that most large-scale change efforts fail to meet their expectations.
+A major problem is that many of those efforts have focused primarily on developing more effective change models or seeking the latest approach for overcoming resistance to change.
+But even the most advanced change models will stumble when they face organizational designs and management practices that are inherently anti-change.

 The truth is that the effectiveness of change efforts is largely determined by organizational design, or how a company’s structure, processes, reward systems and other features are orchestrated over time to support one another as well as the company’s strategic intent, identity and capabilities.
-In a world that is perpetually changing, an organization’s design must support the idea that the implementation and reimplementation of a strategy is a continuous process.
+In a world that is perpetually changing, an organization’s design must support the idea that the implementation and re-implementation of a strategy is a continuous process.
 However, a number of traditional organizational design features tend to discourage — and not encourage — change.
-Thus, to transform themselves into organizations that are “built to change,” companies need to rethink a number of these basic design assumptions with respect to managing talent (forget about job descriptions and redefine the relationship between company and worker), reward systems (implement a “person-based” pay system), structure (redesign the organization to maximize its “surface area”), information and decision processes (scrap the annual-budget process and move decision making closer to the front lines), and leaders (replace hierarchical command-and-control with shared leadership).
+Thus, to transform themselves into organizations that are “built to change,” companies need to rethink a number of these basic design assumptions.